therabidbanana/linkedlist/readme.markdown

 executes with ruby 1.9.3

-`ruby -x ./readme.markdown` to run, do a `killall ruby` to stop it.
+`ruby -x ./readme.markdown` to run, do a `killall ruby` to stop it. do `ruby run.rb` to run the server once, output with curl, then stop.

 List Output
 ------